 For centuries, gardeners and farmers have wisely planned the layout of their gardens to maximize their harvests.
 This is a method known as succession planting.
-This technique has maintained its popularity among gardeners and small farmers who need to protect their small crops, while making the most of the space they have available during the growing season.
+This technique has maintained its popularity among gardeners and small farmers who need to protect plants while making the most of the garden space they have available during the growing season.

 There are a few different techniques for succession planting and different factors that influence their effectiveness.
-Each of these techniques are designed to make the most of the space available, extend the length of harvest season, maintain a continuous flow of produce, and result in a higher quality harvest.
+Each of these techniques is designed to make the most of the space available, extend the length of the harvest season, maintain a continuous flow of produce, and result in a higher quality harvest.

 The first technique we will discuss involves planting two – or even three – crops in succession.
-Once one crop is harvested, another one Is planted in the same spot.
+Once one crop is harvested, another one Is planted in the same spot, for example garden beds.
 This is a great way to maximize crop yields during the growing season.
 There are some factors to consider when planting multiple crops in succession.

 First, make note of the maturation time for each crop.
 If one takes an average of eight weeks to produce fruit and another takes 12 weeks, it may influence the planting order.

 Also, consider the climate during the crop’s growth time.
 For instance, succession plant those cool season crops such as lettuce, cabbage, and broccoli either in the early spring or fall and save those warm-weather crops for the heat of summer.
 So planning ahead for your vegetable garden is a very good start, knowing when to sow seeds is important as as when to pick them, so the summer harvest, etc.

 Another aspect of succession planting is when the same crop is planted at timed intervals to provide a continuous yield rather than a large harvest all at once.

 For instance, lettuce is often planted in smaller crops a few weeks apart so that it matures and produces a continuous yield.
 This method, called relay planting, can be done with a variety of crops and is a great way to keep those fresh vegetables coming all season long.